 A description and assessment of the type and availability of adult and dislocated worker employment and training activities in the Local Area.
-This includes how the Local Board will ensure that priority for adult career and training services will be given to recipients receiving public assistance, other low-income individuals, and individuals who are basic skills deficient, as outlined in WIOA Adult Program Priority of Service (WSD15-14).
+This includes how the Local Board will ensure that priority for adult career and training services will be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient, as outlined in WSD15-14 - WIOA Adult Program Priority of Service.

 As alluded to in the description of partner roles and MOU services, the full menu of workforce development services and resources is available to job seekers and businesses in Santa Cruz County.
-SCCWDB contracts with Goodwill Central Coast (GCC) to provide WIOA Adult and Dislocated Worker services in Santa Cruz County.
+WDSCC contracts with Goodwill Central Coast (GCC) to provide WIOA Adult and Dislocated Worker services in Santa Cruz County.
 Services are provided in two locations which includes both the full service One-Stop AJCC career center in Watsonville as well as one affiliate career center in Capitola.
-During the COVID-19 pandemic, job seekers were able to access one-on-one services virtually through an online platform.
-Beginning in March 2022, services began to be held in person by appointment and services are now provided through walk-in as well.
+During the COVID-19 pandemic, job seekers are still able to access one-on-one services virtually through an online platform.

-WIOA funding is targeted to support and prepare job seekers with barriers to employment, including the priority of service categories of low-income individuals, individuals who are basic skills deficient, and recipients of public assistance.
-The AJCC service provider is required through contract and local WDB approved policy to implement the priority of services requirements (16-01 Priority of Service Policy) and works closely with partners to ensure outreach to target populations and to support their access to services.
+WIOA funded are targeted to support and prepare job seeker with barriers to employment, including the priority of service categories of low-income individuals, individuals who are basic skills deficient, and recipients of public assistance.
+The AJCC service provider is required through contract and local WDB approved policy to implement the priority of services requirements (16-01 Priority of Service Policy), and works closely with partners to ensure outreach to target populations and to support their access to services.